Benjscho/Benjscho.github.io/_posts/Weeknotes/2020-09-18-all-theoretical.md

 tags: organisation climate-change
 ---

 It's been a good week here.
 I passed both my car and motorbike theory tests on Monday, so I'm moving ahead with getting both of those licenses.
-By the middle of November I should be legally terrorising the roads.
-Taking the tests was relatively unremarkable.
+By the middle of November I should be legally terrorising the roads. <!--more-->Taking the tests was relatively unremarkable.
 Everyone was wearing a mask and following procedures to avoid contact, apart from this one guy probably in his 60s who looked more at risk than any of the other staff.
 Go figure.

 # Hot